solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 systems.

-Reference [Configure and access audit logs for Azure Database for MySQL in the Azure portal] for more information.
+Reference [Configure and access audit logs for Azure Database for MySQL in the Azure Portal] for more information.

-### Notes about the Flexible Server Portal Example
+### Notes about the Flexible Server portal example

-If you try to run the KQL query in the Flexible Server Azure portal example, but you encounter errors, try to generate some activity and/or expand the scope of the `audit_log_events` parameter.
+If you try to run the KQL query in the Flexible Server Azure Portal example, but you encounter errors, try to generate some activity and/or expand the scope of the `audit_log_events` parameter.
 Here are some actions which generated activity for my KQL queries: